Duckpin bowling: History

 A January 2, 1893, article describes "bowling fever" and closes with a mention of playing "duck pins".

 Early documentation of a "duck pin" bowling tournament in Lowell, Massachusetts, published on May 19, 1894.
 Quoted game averages range from about 73 to about 94.

 The origin of duckpin bowling has been disputed.
 It is commonly asserted that the sport began in Baltimore c.
 1900, at a bowling, billiards and pool hall owned by future baseball Hall of Famers John McGraw and Wilbert Robinson, both of the old (1882-1899) Baltimore Orioles.
 One such claim is reported in the Pittsburgh Press of March 3, 1929.
 However, research has since found references to duckpin dating to the early 1890s in New Haven, Boston, and Lowell, Massachusetts.
 Author Howard W. Rosenberg wrote in 2005 that his research showed the sport was around "at least as of 1894, and probably well before that", with former Duckpin News editor Stacy Karten stating in a 2016 publication that Rosenberg found an 1892 reference to duckpin in The Boston Globe.

-Duckpins was not an organized sport until the National Duckpin Bowling Congress (NDBC) was founded in 1927.
+Duckpin bowling was not an organized sport until the National Duckpin Bowling Congress (NDBC) was founded in 1927.